Mid infrared spectroscopy and milk quality traits: a data analysis competition at the "International Workshop on Spectroscopy and Chemometrics 2021": Data description and challenge

 Milk pH, Casein Micelle Size (CMS) and $\kappa$-casein were provided for the analyses.
 Milk pH of all samples was assessed with a SevenCompact pH meter S220 (Mettler Toledo AG, Greifensee, Switzerland).
 The casein micelle hydrodynamic diameter was determined using a Zetasizer Nano system (Malvern Instruments Inc., Worcester, UK).
 Lastly, $\kappa$-casein was determined using reverse-phase high performance liquid chromatography (HPLC) using an adaptation of the method of Visser et al. (1991) and is expressed as grams per liter of milk.

 The original dataset was divided into training and test set.
 The training set contained 399 observations for $\kappa$-casein, 538 observation for CMS, and 548 observations for pH.
 Some spectra were therefore associated with only one or two of the reference traits, with the missing trait being considered as a missing value.
 Some summary statistics for the mentioned traits are reported in Table \ref{table:descriptive_stat} while a graphical representation of their frequency distributions is provided in Figure \ref{fig:trait_hist}.
 For all the observations the corresponding mid-infrared spectra, with measures for 1060 wavenumbers, were available.
 A test dataset has been provided to the participants, with 69 spectra with unknown values for the three reference traits.
 Therefore, the objective of the competition was to predict the test set values for $\kappa$-casein, CMS, and pH values by exploiting the spectral information only.
 Note that the information about the specific wavenumbers has not been shared with the participants; nonetheless they were aware that the region spanned by the provided spectra goes from 900 to 5000 cm$^{-1}$.
 The three traits provided have been carefully selected according to their different characteristics \citep[see][]{frizzarin_predicting_2021}; CMS has been shown to have low predictability while $\kappa$-casein and pH has a medium-low and a medium-high predictability, respectively.
 Moreover, all these traits are important for milk processing.
+The datasets provided for the competition are publicly available at \texttt{http://hdl.handle.net/11019/2597}.

 The contributions from the participants have been ranked considering the \emph{Root Mean Squared Error} computed on the test dataset (RMSEP)

 where $y_{ik}$ and $\hat{y}^{(j)}_{ik}$ represents respectively the $i$-th reference value and the corresponding prediction for the $k$-th trait by the $j$-th participant, while $n$ is the total number of observations in the test set.
 In order to provide a single measure to rank the performances across all the traits a \emph{relative error} has been considered, that has been defined as